Shuffle

 hakosalo_tuohino duo takes the sonic properties of kantele still many steps further: from the acoustic sound immersive soundscapes are built in intuitive and open-ended fashion.
 With both performers having varied musical backgrounds in folk, classical, jazz, and electronic music, the duo is able to perform without preset plans regarding musical form and microscale decisions concerning sound material.
 Kantele-playing is traditionally improvised, and an interesting confluence to freeform electroacoustic live performance can easily be made.

 The duo builds their soundscapes up from live kantele sound, which is the only sound source, and usually performs with specialized surround sound systems to help the performers and audience to reach their immersive sonic goals.
-The duo was founded in January 2024 in Oulu, Finland, and has already performed both nationally and internationally (for example in Vilnius, Lithuania and Sapporo, Japan).
+The duo was founded in January 2024 in Oulu, Finland, and has already performed both nationally and internationally (for example in Canada, Lithuania, and Japan).

 Closeup photo of the